Skip to Content

 Using Freezing for Herb Preservation

-1. Wash and dry your chosen herbs thoroughly.
+1. Wash and dry your herbs completely—wet leaves get freezer burn.

-3. Distribute the pieces into ice cube trays, covering with water or olive oil.
+3. Fill ice trays with herbs, covering them with water or oil.

 Infused Oils and Vinegars for Preserving Herbs